Skip to content

 That duty would be to take such care as is reasonable in all the circumstances to make sure your visitors are safe.
 The human costs of breaching that duty cannot be underestimated.
 Liability for death and personal injury cannot be excluded.

-For more information about this article or any other aspect of property litigation, contact your Napthens Solicitors in Preston, Blackburn, Liverpool, and across the North West today.
+For more information about this article or any other aspect of property litigation, contact your Napthens Solicitors in Preston, Blackburn, Liverpool, Manchester, and across the North West today.